macronut/phantomsocks/Tutorial_localhost_mode.md

 To use phantomsocks on the **hosted machine itself**.
 ## Set up local dns

-Manipulate the system dns into 127.0.0.1 using the way you find convenience.
+Set the system dns into 127.0.0.1 using the way you find convenience.

 ## Set up NAT rule